hemendra-06/EVA4/S8/Readme.md

     - Hemendra Srinivasan (hemendra1111@gmail.com)

-- The model achieves an accuracy of 81% with 35 epochs under the given contraints of parameters less than 1M.
+- The model achieves an accuracy of 81% with 15 epochs.

-- The model includes dilation in convblock2 and Depthwise separable convolution in convblock3.
-The test data normalisation includes RandomHorizontalFlip and RandomCrop
+- The model makes use of ResNet18 architecture for training cifar10

 - The modularised code includes files:

-    a. the model folder contains different model architectures like,
+    a. the model folder contains different model architectures for cifar10 like,

-		- custom architecture for cifar10
+		- custom architecture
 		- ResNet18 architecture

 	c. imagetransforms.py -